Having a loved one fall into a coma after brain injury is one of the most frightening things that can happen.

 And when they do, they will need your help to make a full recovery.

-These activities are great ways to engage neuroplasticity and help their brain start healing.
+These activities are great ways to engage neuroplasticity and help their brain heal.